AshourDania/pdsnd_github/README.md

 ### Credits
 It's important to give proper credit.
 Add links to any repo that inspired you or blogposts you consulted.

+### About me
+ Data science student at University of Jeddah, I'm passionate about data.
+I love maths, economics, and the environment.
+I am willing to have new experiences and unpopular decisions.
+Excited about vision 2030.